fernandor777/bowling-cdi/README.md

 * org.fmino.bowlingscore.api: provides the API interfaces and Exceptions for new swappable implementations (api jar + impl jar swap)
 * org.fmino.bowlingscore.impl: Our current implementation

+### CDI comppatibility:
+Current implementation is CDI >= 1.2 compatible, with certified implementations: Apache OpenWebbeans or Weld.
+Also can be used in JavaEE 7 servers as Apache TomEE, Glassfish, Jboss Wildfly, Payara server, IBM Websphere, Oracle Weblogic and more.

 ## Get the sources from repo:
 ```
 git clone https://github.com/fernandor777/bowling-cdi.git